cybergarage/go-redis/doc/examples.md

 ### Installation

+To set up this example server, run the following command:

 ```
 make install
 ```

-The `go-redis-server` is compiled and installed to your GO_PATH/bin directory.
-The `go-redis-server` supports major Redis commands, your can run YCSB (Yahoo!
+The example server is compiled and installed to your GO_PATH/bin directory.
+The example server supports major Redis commands, your can run YCSB (Yahoo!
 Cloud Serving Benchmark) to the example server as the following.

 ```
 YCSB Client 0.17.0